iambozhidar/lucidlink-orchestrator/README.md

 - ***Node.js*** for implementing the orchestrator script, deployed on the _parent_ instance
 - ***Bash*** for implementing the payload boot script that performs file operations, deployed on _child_ instances
-- ***AWS SSM Parameter Store*** for storing/retrieving the execution time of operations on child instances
+- ***AWS SSM Parameter Store*** for storing/retrieving the execution time results of operations on child instances
 - ***AWS EC2*** for VM instances
 - ***AWS EC2 Auto Scaling*** for launching a fixed number of child instances (3 by default) across multiple AZs/subnets for high availability